Local authorities increasingly look to joint ventures but their success relies on shared.....

 With many local government organisations looking to protect front-line services whilst facing significant financial pressure, some are looking to joint ventures (JVs) as a way to introduce innovation and change.
 However, a new report from Grant Thornton UK LLP, warns that as more local authorities adopt JVs in the future, they need to consider carefully the objectives and partnership arrangements of these models to ensure that they can survive and thrive.

-Better together: Building a successful joint venture company is the latest in a series of reports looking at alternative service delivery models in local government.
+is the latest in a series of reports looking at alternative service delivery models in local government.
 While there have been some high-profile failures of JVs, the report found that, with the right set of shared objectives, a culture of trust and the right governance, they can prove successful.